linode/docs/docs/guides/security/firewalls/introduction-to-firewalld-on-centos/index.md

 modified: 2022-07-12
 modified_by:
     name: Linode
+title: "How to Configure a Firewall with Firewalld"
-title: "Configure a Firewall with Firewalld (Create and List Rules)"
+title_meta: "Configure a Firewall with Firewalld (Create and List Rules)"
-h1_title: "How to Configure a Firewall with Firewalld"
-enable_h1: true
 contributor:
     name: Florent Houbart
 external_resources: